Graph Defense Diffusion Model: Related Work

 \subsection{Graph Defense Methods}

 To counter adversarial attacks, various defense strategies have been proposed~\cite{zhu2019robust,yu2021graph,jin2021node,zhang2020gnnguard}.
 One type of effective defense method is graph purification.
 Jaccard~\cite{wu2019adversarial} defends against adversarial attacks by pruning edges based on the feature similarity between the two connected nodes.
 SVD~\cite{entezari2020all} defends against adversarial attacks by removing the high-rank perturbations introduced by the attack methods.
 Guard~\cite{li2023guard} preemptively removes all potential noisy edges by node degree information to protect target nodes.
 Another type of method is GNN-improved, which improves the robustness of GNNs by enhancing the GNN models themselves.
 ProGNN~\cite{jin2020graph} and STABLE~\cite{li2022reliable} mitigate the negative effects of adversarial attacks on GNNs by graph structure learning to filter out the noisy edges.
-Elastic~\cite{liu2021elastic} allows the model to tolerate more noisy edges in the graph, making it more robust against adversarial attacks on graph data.
+DRAGON~\cite{yuan2024mitigating} proposes a scalable framework to address robustness degradation when scaling graph learning to large datasets.
+And GAME~\cite{zhang2022chasing} focuses on model design and optimization strategies to improve the overall robustness of graph representations.
 Although existing defense methods achieve significant success, graph purification methods are unable to defend against multiple types of adversarial attacks.